Economics of Illicit Behaviors:

 How can there exist robust patterns of cooperation without the overarching control of a centralized enforcement?
 This is the fundamental question driving my dissertation.
 In particular, in my research, I investigate the behavioral strategies and institutional features that characterize a recently emerged environment of ungoverned interaction: the internet black market.

 My dissertation falls within the fields of political economy and law and economics.
 The tools I use in my work are those of applied microeconomics –with a strong quantitative bent but also appreciative of qualitative evidence.
-The primary focus of my research is on the economics of illicit behaviors, and specifically on the topics of exchange institutions in the Internet black market and the causes and consequences of terrorism.
+The primary focus of my research is on the economics of illicit behaviors, and specifically on the topic of exchange institutions in the Internet black market.
 In the tradition of Virginia Political Economy, my work focuses on individual behavior and institutions in non-market settings.

 Reputation in the Internet black market; an empirical and theoretical analysis of the Deep Web